The Ultimate In Birding Tours

 Birdquest’s Solomon Islands birding tours explore these rarely-visited but endemic-rich islands that lie to the east of New Guinea.
 Our Solomon Islands birding tour provides a very comprehensive coverage of the islands for the more adventurous birder who longs to see its rich birdlife, including that final glorious pitta right at the edge of the family’s world range.

 Scattered in a loose oval to the east of New Guinea, the Solomon Islands are a quintessential South Pacific idyll, combining a classic landscape and largely tourist-free, easy-going island life with exotic endemic birds.
 The nation is an archipelago of volcanic islands, still largely cloaked in luxuriant rainforest, sweeping down to golden sand beaches and fringing coral reefs.
-Who else has a national flag symbolizing sea, sand and forest?
+Which other nation has a national flag symbolizing sea, sand and forest?

-During our journey through the Solomons, we will visit twelve of the islands, allowing us the opportunity to find the great majority of the Solomons endemics.
+During our journey through the Solomons, we will visit more than a dozen of the islands, allowing us the opportunity to find the great majority of the Solomons endemics and specialities.
 The Solomons form a chain of islands stretching out beyond Papua New Guinea into the deeper Pacific.
 They are close enough to retain a reasonably high bird diversity yet isolated and fragmented enough to enable an amazing level of speciation of endemic birds.
 Here, islands only eight kilometres (five miles) apart have evolved their own endemic bird species!

-The Central Solomons is unequivocally the richest ‘Endemic Bird Area’ in the world, having more restricted-range species than any other EBA. with at least 62 completely endemic species (depending on the taxonomy followed).
-Combined with the biogeographically distinct islands of Rennell and the Santa Cruz group, the Solomons have a total of 84 endemic birds plus another 12 endemics shared only with other Melanesian islands.
-Many more species are due to be recognized in future if current concepts of species limits are applied.
+The Solomons are unequivocally one of the richest ‘Endemic Bird Area’ in the world.
+Using current taxonomy, the Solomon Islands has 67 strict endemics, with a further 31 endemics shared with Bougainville.
+Of these 10 strict endemics and one shared endemic only occur in areas that are not accessible on this tour, and a further nine are restricted to the Santa Cruz Islands (see the Santa Cruz Island Extension).
+In addition, there are over 20 other Melanesian endemics possible on the tour.
+More species are likely to be recognized in future if current concepts of species limits are applied.
 Whilst searching for many of these incipient species, we will marvel at the subspecific variation between islands and come to our own ideas about species limits, which are still poorly understood in this part of the world.
 Still yielding undescribed species and rediscoveries of birds long feared extinct, this region has truly been overlooked both by scientists and by birders.

-On Malaita, we will be seeking three endemics; Malaita White-eye, White-gorgeted Fantail and Red-vested Myzomela.
+On Malaita, we will be seeking six endemics; Malaita Cicadabird, White-gorgeted Fantail, Malaita Monarch, Malaita White-eye, Red-vested Myzomela and the poorly known Malaita Owl.

 On Tetepare our main targets will be Solomons Nightjar, Crimson-rumped (or Yellow-vented) Myzomela, White-capped Monarch and Dark-eyed White-eye.

-Afterwards, we take a boat to Kolombangara (or Kulambangra), a steep volcanic cone with a series of exciting endemic birds including the magnificent Sanford’s (or Solomons) Sea Eagle, the flightless Roviana Rail, Buff-headed Coucal, Pale Mountain Pigeon, Meek’s Lorikeet, the beautiful Duchess Lorikeet, White-winged (or Cockerell’s) Fantail, Kolombangara Monarch, Solomons Cuckooshrike and Solomons White-eye.
-For Kolombangara Leaf Warbler and Kolombangara White-eye there is an optional demanding trek up into the highest moss forest at the summit of the volcano and an overnight of basic camping (but you can opt to stay that night in the lowlands).
+Afterwards, we take a boat to Kolombangara (or Kulambangra), a steep volcanic cone with a series of exciting endemic birds, including the magnificent Sanford’s (or Solomons) Sea Eagle, the flightless Roviana Rail, Pale Mountain Pigeon, New Georgia Kingfisher, Meek’s Lorikeet, the beautiful Duchess Lorikeet, White-winged (or Cockerell’s) Fantail, Kolombangara Monarch, North Melanesian Cuckooshrike and Solomons White-eye.

-On Gizo, the endemics include Gizo (or Splendid) White-eye.
-From there we will make a day trip by boat to the islands of Ranongga and Vella Lavella, each with endemic white-eyes and the chance of Heinroth’s Shearwater en route.
+On Gizo, we will find the endemic Gizo (or Splendid) White-eye, and from there, we will make a day trip by boat to the islands of Ranongga and Vella Lavella, each with endemic white-eyes, the shared endemic Vella Lavella Monarch and the chance of Heinroth’s Shearwater during the boat journeys.

-On Santa Isabel, we aim to see some of the most spectacular Solomons birds and in particular, the recently-described Solomons Frogmouth and the recently rediscovered Black-faced Pitta at its single known site.
-Other endemics include the flightless Woodford’s Rail, Red-capped Myzomela, White-billed Crow, Solomons Cuckooshrike, Solomons Monarch and Yellow-throated White-eye, not to mention West Solomons Owl and the impressive Fearful Owl.
+On Santa Isabel, we aim to see some of the most spectacular Solomons birds and in particular, the unique Solomons Frogmouth (in its own monotypic genus) and the smart Black-faced Pitta at its single known accessible site.
+Other endemics include the local form of flightless Woodford’s Rail, Red-capped Myzomela, White-billed Crow, Solomons Cuckooshrike, Solomons Monarch and Yellow-throated White-eye, not to mention West Solomons Owl and, if we are very lucky, the impressive Fearful Owl.

 Far to the south of the main Solomons group is the remote island of Rennell, a raised coral atoll that is a World Heritage Site.
-Rennell holds no fewer than six single-island endemics – Rennell Fantail, the beautiful Rennell Shrikebill, Rennel Whistler, Rennell Starling, Rennell White-eye and the weird Bare-eyed White-eye, as well as the slightly more widespread endemic Silver-capped Fruit-Dove.
-The number of single-island endemics may be swelled by ‘Rennell White Ibis’ in the future.
+Rennell holds no fewer than seven single-island endemics, namely Rennell Fantail, the beautiful Rennell Shrikebill, Rennel Whistler, Rennell Gerygone, Rennell Starling, Rennell White-eye and the weird Bare-eyed White-eye, as well as the slightly more widespread endemic Silver-capped Fruit-Dove.
+The number of single-island endemics may be swelled by ‘Rennell White Ibis’ in the future, and we should also find the localized Vanikoro Island Thrush.

 Birdquest has operated Solomon Islands birding tours since 1996.

 Santa Cruz Islands Extension Option: Doing the main Solomon Islands properly means a long tour in itself, owing to the infrequent flights to most islands combined with the need to ensure enough time on each island.
 There are, however, five additional endemics and three near-endemics that are accessible in the remote Santa Cruz Islands.
-Endemics on Nendo and nearby Tinakula include Temotu Whistler, Santa Cruz Fantail, Santa Cruz and Sanford’s White-eyes and the scarce Santa Cruz Shrikebill.
-Near-endemics (shared with the highlands of Vanuatu) include Santa Cruz Ground Dove, Palm Lorikeet and Rusty-winged Starling.
-(Note: the endemic Vanikoro Monarch and Vanikoro White-eye are effectively beyond the scope of bird tours given the lack of suitable boats in this part of the world for long sea crossings.)
+Endemics on Nendo and nearby Tinakula include Nendo Whistler, Santa Cruz Fantail, Santa Cruz and Sanford’s White-eyes and the scarce Santa Cruz Shrikebill.
+Near-endemics (shared with the highlands of Vanuatu) include Santa Cruz Ground Dove, Palm Lorikeet and Polynesian and Rusty-winged Starlings.
+(Note: the endemic Utupua and Vanikoro Whistlers, Vanikoro Monarch and Vanikoro White-eye are effectively beyond the scope of bird tours given the lack of suitable boats in this part of the world for long sea crossings.)

 If we have participants on our Solomon Islands tour who would like to visit the Santa Cruz Islands, we will arrange an extension.
 The cost will depend on both the number of participants and the necessary duration (most likely five extra days after allowing for the infrequent flights).
 Please inform us at the time of booking if you are interested in a Santa Cruz Islands extension.

 Important: Flight schedules in the Solomons change unpredictably, and flights to most islands are infrequent (sometimes only twice a week), so participants need to be aware of this and have a flexible approach.
-The order in which the islands are visited changes every tour (!) and changes to the amount of time spent on particular islands likewise varies.
+The order in which the islands are visited changes every tour and changes to the amount of time spent on particular islands likewise varies.
 Our Solomon Islands birding tour itinerary has a built-in safety margin to allow for the inevitable schedule changes.
-Risking missing a major island (or having far too little time on one or two islands) owing to too tight an itinerary is something we feel is best avoided!
+Risking missing a major island (or having far too little time on one or two islands) owing to an itinerary that is too tight is something we feel is best avoided!
+Please note that owing to schedule changes to the infrequent inter-island flights, we may be compelled to move the tour dates by up to three days in either direction.
+So you need to keep these days free.
+We will know the finalised dates at least 6 months before the tour starts and will let you know if there is an unavoidable change.

-Walking: Our Solomon Islands birding tour mostly involves moderate walking effort, and while there are a few easy areas there are also a number of demanding hikes.
-The trek on Makira up to Hauta involves a steep hike on muddy trails lasting for a number of hours (with possibly one or more river crossings en route) and there is also a steep hike of two hours on Santa Isabel from the coast up to our accommodations.
-On Kolombangara the upper part of the trek to the summit is really demanding and most participants opt to avoid this!
+Walking: Our Solomon Islands birding tour mostly involves moderate walking effort, and while there are a few easy areas, there are also two more demanding hikes to get to accommodations in the highlands.
+The trek on Makira up to the accommodation near the village of Hauta involves a steep hike on muddy trails lasting for a number of hours (usually including one or more river crossings, depending on the route taken), and there is also a steep hike of two hours on Santa Isabel from the coast up to our accommodations.
+The local villagers give a lot of help to those who need it during the hikes to the villages.
+A lightweight walking pole is recommended for this tour.

 Bird Photography: Opportunities during our Solomon Islands birding tour are worthwhile.